deedev365/Pokemon-php/README.md

 ### Objective

-Your assignment is to create a Pokémon API from a CSV file using PHP and Laravel.
+Your assignment is to create a Pokémon API from a CSV file using PHP.

 ### Brief